 - Skradin entrance: use this entrance to visit Skradinski buk waterfall.
 The park runs boats from Skradin to the waterfall from April-October, or you can hike or bike to the waterfall year round.

 - Lozovac entrance: this is the main entrance to the park.
 There is plenty of parking here, and buses run to Skradinski buk waterfalls from April-October.
-During the winter, you can drive in with your car.
+If you are driving, especially during the off season, this is one of the best places to begin your exploration.

 - Roški slap entrance: use this entrance to visit the Roški slap waterfall.
 Note that you can also catch boats from the Skradinski buk waterfall from April-October.